pts/movemetafs/README.txt

    -- `meta/search/$QUERYSTRING' uses the MySQL table `taggings', while
       `meta/tag/$TAGNAME' uses the table `tags'.
 Should any mismatch arise, `mkdir meta/repair_taggings' regenerates `taggings' from `tags'.
--- meta
+-- meta/adm
+   -- The folder `meta/adm' appears to be empty.
+   -- `meta/adm' can be used to issue administrative and recovery commands
+      to movemetafs.
-   -- If the folder `meta/repair_taggings' is attempted to be created,
+   -- If the folder `meta/adm/repair_taggings' is attempted to be created,
       movemetafs regenerates the `taggings' table from the `tags' table, and the operation returns `No such file or directory' on success.
 This regeneration can be quite slow, since the time needed is proprtional